erajasekar/erajasekar.github.io/_drafts/2017-10-27-subdomain-setup-for-aws-api-gateway.md

 ---
 layout: post
-title: Does School Kill Creativity?
+title: Does School Kill Creativity
-date: 2017-05-16
+date: 2017-05-09
 draft: false
 tags: teaching education school creativity kids maths science arts
 comments: true
 toc: ul
-description: We are all born with boundless creativity.
-But are we educating people out of their creative capacities?
-If schools are undermining our creativity,  What should we do about it?
-Inspired by Sir Ken Robinson’s TED talk, I will share my thoughts based on what I learnt about education and creativity.
+description: Do schools undermine our creativity?
+What should we do about it?
+Inspired by Sir Ken Robinson’s famous TED talk, I will share my thoughts based on what I learnt about education and creativity.
 analytics: true
 ---